jenkinsci/js-modules/README.md

 to synchronously `require` these external modules ala how CommonJS `require` can be used to `require` a local module (local to the application bundle).

-The assumption here is that the application has a top level "main" JavaScript file from there all other modules in the application are loaded e.g.
+As stated later, one assumption is that the application has a top level "main" JavaScript file from there all other modules in the application are loaded e.g.

 ```